Acumatica/AcuMate/acumate-plugin/readme.md

    - Provides field name suggestions that automatically scope to the closest parent view binding, so only valid fields appear.
    - Attribute parsing tolerates empty values (`view.bind=""`) to keep suggestions responsive while editing.

+### Suppressing Diagnostics

+- Any HTML warning emitted by the validator can be silenced on a per-line basis by inserting `<!-- acumate-disable-next-line htmlValidator -->` immediately above the element that triggered the message.
+The directive only applies to the following line, keeping the rest of the document validated as usual.
+- GraphInfo warnings inside TypeScript files can be suppressed the same way with `// acumate-disable-next-line graphInfo` (or the quick fix described below) on the line before the PXScreen property.
+- Both HTML and TypeScript diagnostics surface a quick fix in the lightbulb menu: select the warning and choose **Suppress with acumate-disable-next-line** to insert the appropriate directive automatically.

 ### Quality & CI

 1. **Automated Tests**